-WWF remains concerned that some CCMs are not meeting their obligations under CMMs 2017-03 and 2018-05 to ensure the safety and security of fisheries observers.
+WWF is encouraged to hear that most CCMs are meeting their obligations under CMMs 2017-03 and 2018-05 to ensure the safety and security of fisheries observers, but note that there are still improvements needed for some CCMs.
 Where observers may be deployed under the current protocols, CCMs must ensure appropriate precautions and provide the required safety equipment to observers upon deployment.
-WWF would also like to note that the observer coordinator's contact list has not been sufficiently updated, which could lead to failure in the adequate execution of efforts under an Emergency Action Plan (EAP).
+WWF would like to note that as shipboard wireless becomes increasingly accessible it must not be considered a replacement or alternative for the existing CMM requirements because shipboard wireless signals are only accessible within a specific range from the vessel while satellite signal access is not limited and could mean the difference between life and death in the event of a vessel fire or sinking.